Coaster Fusion

 Dataset

-The output of the Coaster Fusion algorithm has been validated on a total of 2323 individual ride sessions from 2016 to 2025, collected on 348 distinct roller coasters from parks around the world.
-These ride sessions cover different phone platforms (iPhone and Android), different seat locations, and different times of day, in order to be representative of a full breadth of realistic riding scenarios.
+The output of the Coaster Fusion algorithm has been validated on a total of 3453 individual ride sessions from 2016 to 2025, collected on 513 distinct roller coasters from parks around the world.
+These ride sessions cover different phone / watch platforms (iPhone, Android, Apple Watch), different seat locations, and different times of day, in order to be representative of a full breadth of realistic riding scenarios.

 It is important to note that we never bring phones on rides where it is forbidden to do so, or is not consented by the ride operators under special circumstances.
 In all cases, the phone is secured in a zipped pocket and never taken out during the ride.
 For the majority of the dataset, phones are either placed in the front-pocket or back-pocket.
 In some situations, they are placed in coat pockets or inside shoes.
 Additionally, some recordings were collected using Apple Watches.